 Carothers Coastal Gardens

-Carothers is nestled beside one of Seabrook’s finest parks and is an eight-acre property with a main house and guesthouse plus expansive gardens overlooking Galveston Bay.
+Carothers is nestled beside one of Seabrook’s finest parks and is an eight and a half acre property with a main house and guesthouse plus expansive gardens overlooking Galveston Bay.
 While ideal for weddings and special events, it is also the perfect place to host a business meeting or lunch.
 The grounds and architecture maintain the area’s Spanish land-grant history, with connectivity to the city’s trail system.
-The estate touts a sandy cove and tennis court that encourages guests to enjoy the pleasant outdoor environment.
-Guests may tour or reserve Carothers by contacting the City of Seabrook.
+Guests may tour or reserve Carothers by contacting the City of Seabrook at 281-291-5778.

 For a fun family vacation or romantic weekend getaway, come to Seabrook, Texas and enjoy the relaxed care-free environment.
 Seabrook may be a small town but there is plenty to see and do in this delightful community.